Synteraction-Lab/ParaGlassMenu/README.md

 1. Modify the `address` and `tokens` in the code:
    1. Replace the computer's IP address (where the Python server code runs) in the Unity project: `ParaGlassMenu - Unity MenuAssets/NetMQExample/Scripts/HelloRequester.cs`.
    2. Replace the IoT devices' address and token in the Python script: `ParaGlassMenu - Python IoT Server/unity_iot_control_sever.py`.
+      1. You can refer to this [link](https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token.md) to get the token of the Mi Home IoT devices.
+      2. Download Hue on your smartphone to get the Philips Hue's IP address.
+[Note: The first connect may require you to click the button on the bridge first]
 2. Open and build the Unity project in Unity's editor.
-Then, install the APK file of ParaGlassMemnu to the Computing Unit for Nreal glasses using ADB.
+Then, install the APK file of ParaGlassMenu to the Computing Unit for Nreal glasses using ADB.
 3. To use the music player, create a folder `music` under `ParaGlassMenu - Python IoT Server` and add downloaded music to it.